-Over the next few weeks, we’ll be sharing how some of our employees spend their Free Fridays.
+Over the next few weeks, we’ll be sharing how some of our employees spend their Flex Fridays.
 I’m excited for you to see what my colleagues are working on in and out of the office.
-While every Free Friday can be different, I hope this highlights the range of ways our Roachers spend this time and the value that it has within our company culture.
+While every Flex Friday can be different, I hope this highlights the range of ways our Roachers spend this time and the value that it has within our company culture.

 -Chelsea Lee, Culture and Office Experience Manager